Coffee body butter is simpler to prepare than you may think, and it may be tailored to your needs and scent preferences.

 - In a small pan over low heat, melt the cocoa butter.

 - Whip the oils into the butter using a hand mixer or stand mixer.
-It will take around 10-15 minutes to get a nice and fluffy texture.
+It will take 10-15 minutes to get a nice and fluffy texture.

 - Place the coffee body butter in a storage jar and keep it cold and dry.
 Use on dry or troublesome areas daily.